Additional Specialty Services

 Neuro-Visual Postural Training

-Pelvic Health addresses pain, weakness, and dysfunction of the pelvic floor muscles.
-This treatment is effective for those with postpartum pelvic pain, pain following abdominal surgery, endometriosis, incontinence, constipation, and more.
-Men, women, young athletes, aging adults, new moms, and many more find great value in a short course of therapy with long-term results.
+Pelvic health addresses pain, weakness, and dysfunction of the pelvic floor and core muscles.
+This treatment is effective for those with pelvic pain during pregnancy or post-partum, pain following abdominal surgery, endometriosis, incontinence, urgency going to the bathroom, bed-wetting, constipation, and more.
+Men, women, children, athletes, aging adults, new moms, and many more find great value in a short course of therapy with long-term results.

 Serial casting is a non-invasive treatment modality that allows a low load, continuous stretch at a joint to improve functional use of an upper or lower extremity.
 Some of the goals that are achieved with casting are to reduce spasticity, prevent and reduce contractures, increase passive and active range of motion, facilitate proper positioning, and reduce pain.
 Casts are applied with the joint at a submaximal stretch to avoid tearing of tissues which results in scarring.
 After approximately 3-5 days, casts are removed and reapplied in the newly gained range of motion.
 A series of 5-7 casts are utilized to gain the client’s maximal range of motion and functional use of the extremity.